usb-c/STUSB4500/README.md

 # STUSB4500 SW drivers and tools (USB Power Delivery)
-Autonomous USB-PD controller for Power Sinks / UFP (i.e. on the Devices side) <br/>
+Autonomous USB-C PD controller for Power Sinks / UFP (i.e. on the Devices side) <br/>
-Certified by USB-IF consortium for USB Type-C and USB Power Delivery applications. <br/>
+Certified by USB-IF consortium for USB Type-C and USB Power Delivery applications (USB-C & USB PD). <br/>

 ## Application summary
 By default the USB-C specification only provide 5V from a USB-PD Power Source (Host / DFP) <br/>